 2005 Songs and Sonnets Atlantean: The Third Series is published by Phosphor Lantern Press, Los Angeles.

-Continues to perform his own works along with those of his poetic and spiritual brethren: Spenser, Sterling, Smith, Baudelaire, José-Maria de Heredia, Bertrand – and Prince Atlantarion!
+2006+ He continues to write and perform his own works along with those of his poetic and spiritual brethren: Spenser, Sterling, Smith, Baudelaire, José-Maria de Heredia, Bertrand – and Prince Atlantarion!

 1934-1952 New Bedford, MA